- Date & Time

 Founder, the Dr. Lucy Jones Center for Science and Society

 Deputy Chief, Special Operations, Fire & Rescue, California Governor's Office of Emergency Services

 Director, Office of Emergency Management, County of Los Angeles

 Founder, Love to Nippon Project

 This webinar is the first program of a two-part commemoration event organized by the Love to Nippon Project in recognition of the Ten-Year Anniversary of the Great East Japan Earthquakes and Tsunami.
-We cordially invite you to join the second program, also complimentary, entitled, “Words of Love and Hope to Japan”.
-It will be held on March 10, 2021 from 8:30 PM to 10:00 PM (PST).
-Please click here to register: Love To Nippon 2021 - Words of Love & Prayers to Japan.
-If you would like more details about the second program, please contact email@example.com.
+The second program, also complimentary, is entitled “Words of Love and Hope to Japan” and will be held on March 10, 2021 from 8:30 PM to 10:00 PM (PST).
+If you would like more details about the second program, please contact firstname.lastname@example.org.